srinikhil-07/PrivilegesCLI/README.md

 1. Copy the com.privilge.helper XCP to /Library/PrivilegeHelper directory,
 2. Load the XPC daemon plist,

-./privilege --user <username> --admin true
+./privilege --user "username" --admin true

 ## Future Scope
 - [ ] This tool can be extended to other privlege operations while staying as user,